fortyslugs/science-project-seed/pages/10-hypothesis.md

 For my project I set-up as series of experiments using Twitter.

-### Experiment #1 - Compare follower growth with account profile design
+### Experiment #1 - Compare follower growth with account profile design:
 1. Account with plain profile
 2. Account with enhanced profile

-Hypothesis: Compare follower growth with social engagement
+Hypothesis: The account with an enhanced social profile should receive significantly more followers over time.

-### Experiment #2 - compare growth of followers for two accounts:
+### Experiment #2 - Compare follower growth with social engagement:
 1. Account with active tweeting activity and social engagement
 2. Account with low activities and no social engagement

-Hypothesis: Accounts with active users should receive significantly more followers over time
+Hypothesis: Accounts with active users should receive significantly more followers over time.